kpatel2911/smartdocs/README.md

 # smartdocs
-Repository to store Projects Documentation and uses for website
+Repository for storing Project(s) Documentation and publishing to organization's static website.